SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step3-Configure-SAP-S4HANA/README.md

 ## Configure SAP S/4HANA On-Premise System
-In this section, you will configure the Purchase Requisition Flexible workflow and create a background job that reads all the generated workflow instances and sends them to the event mesh.
-After this step, the event mesh webhook subscription will send the Team's message to the approver.
+In this section, you will create an OData service based on the SAP RAP framework to read, create, update & delete the Purchase order supplier confirmations.
+Then we will create a background job that reads all the pending supplier confirmations & send them to the event mesh.
+After this step, the event mesh webhook subscription will send the Team's user a message with all the Purchase orders with pending supplier confirmations.

 ### Prerequisites
 Moderate knowledge of SAP ABAP, assigning user roles & navigating through SAP.